Viceroy Los Cabos – The Coolest Hotel in the World?

 Nido Restaurant

-The menu focuses on robatayaki, sushi, sashimi and small dishes with inspiration from across the region (as well as a bit of local fun thrown in here and there).
+The menu focuses on robatayaki, sushi, sashimi and small dishes with inspiration from across the region (with a bit of local fun thrown in).
 Pressed pork skin dumplings with tomatillo-nori sauce is a good example of how Nido marries classic Asian dishes with local flavors and ingredients.

 Nidito Restaurant